Indian Hindus celebrate the festival of colors or Holi in Kolkata, India. (AP Photo/Bikas Das)

 A Hindu priest applies colours to a devotee as others wait inside Banke Bihari temple, dedicated to Lord Krishna, during Holi festival celebrations in Vrindavan, India, (AP Photo/Manish Swarup)

-Holi is a colourful two-day festival that is held all over the world, but it is mainly celebrated as a national holiday in India.
+Holi is an ancient colourful two-day festival held all over the world.
+It is celebrated as a national holiday in India.

 The holiday is an ancient one that dates back thousands of years.
 It marks the end of winter and the arrival of spring.

 Each year, Holi falls on a different date in February or March.
-In 2019, the festival begins on March 21.
+In 2021, the festival is on March 29.

 (Sam Panthaky/Getty Images)

-This festival begins on the first day with a huge bonfire.
+This festival begins with a huge bonfire.
 People gather wood and build the fire in a public place.
-A crowd gathers round the fire, chanting and dancing as it burns.
+They chant and dance as it burns.

 An Indian girl reacts as coloured powder is smeared on her during celebrations marking Holi, the Hindu festival of colours, in Mumbai India.
 (AP Photo/Rafiq Maqbool)

 On the second day, people of all ages gather in the streets.
-They chase each other and throw handfuls of coloured powders — known as gulal — at anyone who is nearby.
+They chase each other and throw handfuls of coloured powders, known as gulal (say "goo-LAHL").

-Some also carry water pistols called pichkaris and soak everyone in sight with coloured water.
+Some also carry water pistols called pichkaris (say "pitch-kah-rees").
+They use them to soak everyone in sight with coloured water.
 Others use buckets of water to drench those who are celebrating.

 Before long, everyone is covered from head to toe in brightly-coloured powder.
 No wonder Holi is also called the festival of colours!

 After a day of colourful play, people clean up and prepare for the evening.
-That’s when everyone visits their friends and relatives to share special sweets and foods with each other.
+That’s when everyone visits their friends and relatives.
+They share special sweets and foods with each other.

-The many colourful powders represent Hindu gods, as well as the colours of nature.
+The many colourful powders represent Hindu gods.
+They also represent the colours of nature.

-When Holi was first celebrated, the coloured powders for the celebration were prepared at home.
+When Holi was first celebrated, people made the coloured powders at home.
 Local flowers, leaves and herbs were dried in the sun and ground into powder.